lukasoppermann/engine/index.md

 # Engine
-Engine is a paste in place selector engine / wrapper facilitating modern js DOM selectors.
+Engine is a paste in place selector engine / wrapper facilitating modern js DOM selectors (with polyfill).

 The code is deliberately kept small and only optimises selections lightly around using `getElementByID`, `getElementsByClass` and `querySelectorAll`.
-The strength of engine is to make it dead simple to extend it with new functionalities.
+The strength of engine is to make it dead simple to extend it.

 ## Use engine to select